 But there’s another very good reason to bring your child in for that first appointment at age seven: It might help your child avoid the need for braces at all during their teen years!

-We have a lot of “early treatment” options at Reddick Orthodontics that can correct issues with a child’s teeth before they become a teenager.
+We have a lot of “early treatment” options at Melbourne Orthodontics that can correct issues with a child’s teeth before they become a teenager.
 These methods will often save parents time and costs in the long run.
 For example, a palatal expander, retainers, or braces on the front teeth can frequently correct orthodontic problems in less than a year.
 And if the need for braces later on is avoided, that’s a big bonus!

 Another thing to keep in mind is that if your dentist does refer your child to us before age seven, we will absolutely evaluate them!
 If your dentist identifies a potential issue, early intervention is almost always going to provide a better outcome.